FAQ Video Series

 Can I apply for financial aid after the admission deadlines?

-All applications received by the final application deadline will receive consideration for our merit-based scholarships.
+All applications received by the application deadline will receive consideration for our merit-based scholarships.
 Your application for admission also serves as your merit-based scholarship application.

 General